WHAT YOU NEED TO KNOW

 - Channel Assignment Maps: https://www2.gov.bc.ca/gov/content/industry/natural-resource-use/resource-roads/radio-communications/channel-maps

 - Videos from the BC Forest Safety Council and Overland Training Canada:

-Amateur or “ham” radio is the most popular radio service for backcountry communications in BC, due it its potential range, higher power than license-exempt devices, variety of features, and the ability to use repeaters.
+Amateur or “ham” radio is the most popular radio service for backcountry communications in BC, due it its potential range, higher power than license-exempt devices, variety of features such as APRS, and the ability to use repeaters.

-As with other radio services, while anyone can listen freely, a license is required to transmit in the ham bands.
-A basic ham license can be obtained by passing a course put on by a local radio club, but all you really need to do is pass the exam, and your license is then good for life.
+As with other radio services, while anyone can listen freely, one must have the proper qualification to transmit on ham radio (commonly called a “ham license,” although it really isn’t).
+Basic ham qualification can be obtained by passing a course put on by a local radio club, but all you really need to do is pass the exam, and your certificate and call sign are then good for life.
 You can study online at sites like hamstudy.com, or by working through practice exams on ISED’s website.
 A list of examiners can be found there as well, and while they’re allowed to charge a small fee to cover expenses, most will administer the exam for free.
 The BC Ham Radio group on Facebook also has links to other resources for self-study, announcements of clubs that are running online courses, and examiners that will conduct the test online for free.

 The regulations surrounding the types of radios hams may use are pretty lax; while you would normally want an actual amateur radio for the ability to directly program frequencies, you may also use land mobile (aka “commercial”) radios, as well as “unlocked” radios like Baofengs and other offshore brands.